jqhoogland/rationalia-starter/LW/Posts/The noncentral fallacy - the worst argument in the world?.md

 chapter: null
 synchedAt: '2022-08-30T08:17:41.402Z'
 ---

-# The noncentral fallacy - the worst argument in the world?
+# The Noncentral Fallacy - the Worst Argument in the World?